Professional Women's Hockey League: Organization

-The PWHL and all eight of its teams are owned by the Mark Walter Group.
-The Advisory Board of the PWHL is formed by Billie Jean King, Ilana Kloss, Stan Kasten, and Royce Cohen.
+The PWHL and all of its teams are owned by the Mark Walter Group.
+The advisory board of the PWHL is formed by Billie Jean King, Ilana Kloss, Stan Kasten, and Royce Cohen.
 Jayna Hefford is the Senior Vice President of Hockey Operations and Amy Scheer is the Senior Vice President of Business Operations.
 Former hockey player and broadcaster Cassie Campbell-Pascall is an advisor to the Board.
 The league hired over 100 staff members to support league operations, distinguishing it from past women's hockey leagues that have lacked such operational support.

 The PWHPA organized a formal players' union in early 2023—the PWHL Players Association (PWHLPA)—that became the players' union representing all PWHL players.
 Unique to professional women's hockey, the PWHL established an eight-year collective bargaining agreement (CBA) with the players' union.
-The CBA establishes that each team must sign at least six players to a minimum salary of $80,000, and no more than nine players to a league minimum salary of $35,000, with teams instructed to achieve an average salary of $55,000.
+The CBA establishes that each team must sign at least six players to a minimum salary of $80,000, with a specific requirement that no more than nine players may be paid the league minimum salary of $35,000.
+Teams are also instructed to achieve an average salary of $55,000.
+The CBA was negotiated in United States Dollars (USD), with the average salary of $55,000 being above the US Living Wage.
 The base and average salaries are slated to increase 3% per season through the end of the agreement in 2031.
 The CBA further outlines performance and team bonuses, including a $63,250 bonus for the championship-winning team, and other financial incentives, including housing stipends.
 Brian Burke acts as the executive director of the players' union.